archetype-themes/plugin-theme-component/README.md

 The schema file must be names `schema.json` in order to be processed correctly.
 Its content will be added at the end of the section's liquid file.

+## Locale files

+The locale files must follow the naming patterns enforced by Shopify.
+This looks like `en-US.json`, `en.default.json` or `en.schema.json`.
+You can put them in any folder you want.
+When the build runs, they will be copied to the `build/locales` folder.

 ## Liquid files